Banknotes of the Indonesian rupiah: 1998/1999 series

-2000-2014 series and introduction of Rp2000
+2000–2014 series

 The lower denominations, Rp1,000 and Rp5,000, were updated in 2000 and 2001.
-While the Rp5,000 note is still being printed, the Rp1,000 note was last issued dated 2013 (later limited number of notes dated 2016 were issued) and, while remaining in circulation, has largely been replaced by a coin of the same value.
-Notes of the previous lowest denominations, Rp100 and Rp500, are no longer printed, since the rupiah had fallen in value by 80% since the previous issue of these denominations in 1992.
+While the Rp5,000 note is still being printed, the Rp1,000 note was last issued dated 2013 (a limited number of notes dated 2016 were issued later) and, while remaining in circulation, has largely been replaced by a coin of the same value.

-The Rp10,000 to Rp100,000 notes were replaced in 2004 and 2005, with the Rp100,000 note reverting to a locally printed paper design, as the polymer notes proved difficult for bank machines to count; all the notes were given better anti-forgery devices.
+The Rp20,000 and Rp100,000 notes were redesigned on 29 December 2004, while the Rp10,000 and Rp50,000 notes were redesigned on 20 October 2005.
+The Rp100,000 note's material was switched to paper as bank machines have difficulty counting the polymer notes of 1999.
+All the notes were given better security features, including a segmented security thread and colour-shifting ink, with the Rp100,000 note also given an Irisafe technology to its right which was removed in 2011.

-After several delays, following an initial announcement that the Rp2,000 note would replace the Rp1,000 note as the lowest denomination, the new denomination, Rp2,000, was finally officially released, to circulate alongside the lower denomination, on 9 July 2009.
+A new denomination, Rp2,000, was issued on 9 July 2009 after several delays following an initial announcement that said note would replace the Rp1,000 note as the lowest note in circulation.
+However, the latter continued to be printed, most recently in 2022.

-On 20 July 2010, the 2005 issue Rp10,000 note was revised, featuring the same theme but with a colour change to better distinguish it from the Rp100,000 note.
-Several changes were also made to the note's security features and devices.
+On 20 July 2010, the 2005-issue Rp10,000 note was revised, featuring the same theme but with a colour change to purple in order to better distinguish it from the Rp100,000 note.
+Several changes were also made to the note's security features and devices, including the addition of omron rings and a circle-shaped blind code.
+The following year, in commemoration of that year's Youth Pledge Day on 28 October 2011, Bank Indonesia updated the Rp20,000, Rp50,000, and Rp100,000 banknotes to feature enhanced security features including rainbow printing, omron rings and new blind codes.

-On 28 October 2011, in commemoration of Youth Pledge Day, Bank Indonesia issued newly designed banknotes denominated in Rp20,000, Rp50,000, and Rp100,000, although they bear no special commemorative text or images.
-The new notes have enhanced security features including rainbow printing and new codes for the sight impaired.
+Bank Indonesia further updated the Rp100,000 note on 17 August 2014 to deter counterfeiting.
+These banknotes, which bear the text "Negara Kesatuan Republik Indonesia" ("The Unitary State of the Republic of Indonesia") instead of "Bank Indonesia," still retain the images of the same national figures but have more golden colours and carry an imprint of TE. (abbreviation of "Tahun Emisi", Issue Year) 2014 and the signatures of the then-BI governor Agus Martowardojo and the then-Indonesian Finance Minister Chatib Basri.

-Bank Indonesia issued a revised Rp100,000 note on Independence Day, 17 August 2014.
-The banknotes have "Negara Kesatuan Republik Indonesia" ("The Unitary State of the Republic of Indonesia") written on the notes, replacing the name of its current issuer, Bank Indonesia.
-The new notes retain the images of its national figures and have more golden colors.
-It was purposely designed to make counterfeit harder.
-The revised note carries an imprint of TE. (abbreviation of "Tahun Emisi", Issue Year) 2014 and the signatures of the then-BI governor Agus Martowardojo and the then-Indonesian Finance Minister Chatib Basri.
-In addition, President Susilo Bambang Yudhoyono has officially appointed Sukarno and Mohammad Hatta as obverse of Rp100,000 banknotes, following the issuance of Presidential Decree No. 22 of 2 June 2014.
+That same year, President Susilo Bambang Yudhoyono has officially appointed Sukarno and Mohammad Hatta as obverse of Rp100,000 banknotes, following the issuance of Presidential Decree No. 22 of 2 June 2014.

 2016 series

-Bank Indonesia introduced a new series of banknotes on 19 December 2016 in denominations of Rp1,000, Rp2,000, Rp5,000, Rp10,000, Rp20,000, Rp50,000 and Rp100,000.
-This series features national heroes from the history of Indonesia.
+On 19 December 2016, Bank Indonesia completely redesigned all rupiah banknotes in the denominations of Rp1,000, Rp2,000, Rp5,000, Rp10,000, Rp20,000, Rp50,000 and Rp100,000.
+This series features various national heroes from Indonesia's history.
+In 2022, Bank Indonesia predicted that notes of this series will be removed from circulation in 2025 or 2026.